Transferring files using a client

 In the Preferences dialog box, for Transfer, choose Endurance.

-Choose Disable for the Enable transfer resume/transfer to temporary filename for option.
+For the Enable transfer resume/transfer to temporary filename for option, choose Disable.

 -

-For Transfer, choose Background, clear the Use multiple connections for single transfer check box.
+For Transfer, choose Background, and clear the Use multiple connections for single transfer check box.

-Note If you leave it selected, this approach can cause large file uploads to fail in unpredictable ways.
-An example includes creating orphaned multipart uploads that incur Amazon S3 charges.
+If you leave this option selected, large file uploads can fail in unpredictable ways.
+For example, orphaned multipart uploads that incur Amazon S3 charges can be created.
 Silent data corruption can also occur.

 -